MattKersey/DjangoUnchained/backend/README.md

 * **Redirect uris:** http://127.0.0.1:8000/authredirect/

 **3. Create a .env file and add the client info**
 The .env file should be located in backend/backend (same folder as wsgi.py).
-It should contain the following:
+You might have to restart the server for it to next step to work.
+The file should contain the following:

 ```plaintext
 CLIENT_ID=<Your client id>